UKCloud/documentation/articles/azure/azs-how-configure-vnet-peering.md

     ![Create new virtual network](images/azs-portal-vnet-config-2.png)

 > [!NOTE]
-> When creating the second virtual network, make sure to use a different address space than the first, otherwise they will not be able to communicate
+> When creating the second virtual network, make sure to use a different address space than the first, otherwise they will not be able to communicate.

 6. Click **Create**.